mkmsobieraj/introduction-to-babel/src/slides.md

 Are just javascript functions

+Order of plugins execution from configuration file is left to right

 ### Presets
 Are sets of functions

-Transpilation is just execution of following plugins and presets
+Transpilation is just execution of following plugins and presets on source code

+Order of presets execution from configuration file is right to left

+### Options
+Plugins and presets can be configurable via options

 ---